BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 {
     std::cout << "What the fuck did you just fucking say about me, you little" "bitch?
 I'll have you know I graduated top of my class.";
-                 // Aligning the continuing line with the beginning of the te }
+                 // Aligning the continuing line with the beginning of the text
+                 // from the preceding line.
+}
 ```
+If splitting a line at a place containing an operator,
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQ2NzIxNTQ3LC0xNTkzMDgzMCwtMjgyMD
+eyJoaXN0b3J5IjpbMzgwMDkzMDEzLC0xNTkzMDgzMCwtMjgyMD
 g0NTk2LC0xNjkyMTc2NTY4LC0xOTg2NDk5ODAwLDE1OTUxOTIy
 NzYsMTI2MzEyOTk1LC04MzcxODE1OTQsMTczOTA0OTYzLDEzMj
 A2NzQ0OTcsMTU0NTM5ODAzNiwxNDkxMDI1NTcxLDE1ODM1NjQ4